Social Giving: The Fundraising Guide for Nonprofits

 • Activity Tracker: Give participants the ability to easily log and track their Challenge activity completion.

-• Challenge Teams: Allow participants to sign up in teams, something that’s shown to raise more revenue than individual participants.
+• Challenge Teams: Allow participants to sign up in teams, which tends to raise more revenue than individual participants.

 • Referral Button: Invite participants to refer a friend and further expand your social audience.

 These innovations are merging the best of social fundraising with traditional peer-to-peer tools, creating the ultimate social giving experience for both your nonprofit and participants alike.
-And, you can only access them by partnering with a provider that’s on the front lines of innovation.
+And, you can only access them by partnering with a provider that’s on the front lines of innovation, like GoodUnited.

-Social giving is where nonprofit fundraising is heading; if you’re not incorporating it into your efforts, it’s time to start!
+Social giving is where nonprofit fundraising is heading.
+If you haven’t incorporated it into your efforts yet, it’s time to start!

 If you’re venturing into social fundraising for the first time, or you’re looking for tips to elevate your strategy, consider partnering with a social fundraising services provider.
 Reach out to our team at GoodUnited today to learn more.